eligosource/eventsourced/README.md

     val channel: ActorRef = extension.channelOf(DefaultChannelProps(channelId, destination).withName(channelName))

 The map of registered named channels can be obtained via `extension.namedChannels` which returns a map of type Map[String, ActorRef] where the mapping key is the channel name.
-To stop and de-register a channel, applications should use the 'extension.stopChannel(Int)` method and pass the channel id as argument.

 ### `ReliableChannel`